 Air transport supports 7.3 million jobs and $844 billion in North American economic activity.
 That is 4.3% of all employment and 4.2% of all GDP in the United States and Canada in 2016.

-The air transport industry in North America directly generated an estimated 2.4 million people directly in 2016.
+The aviation sector in North America employed an estimated 2.4 million people directly in 2016.
 Analysis of these workers suggests:

-- 553,800 of them (22.5% of the total) were employed by airlines or handling agents as, for example, flight crew, check-in staff, maintenance crew, or head office staff;
+- 553,800 (22.5% of the total) were employed by airlines or handling agents as flight crew, check-in staff, maintenance crew, or head office staff

-- 93,000 (4%) had jobs with airport operators in, for example, airport management, maintenance, and security;
+- 93,000 (4%) had jobs with airport operators in airport management, maintenance, and security

-- 39,700 (1.5%) worked for air navigation service providers in, for example, air traffic control and engineering.
+- 39,700 (1.5%) worked for air navigation service providers in jobs like air traffic control and engineering